surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 ## LFOxEG

 The LFOxEG module is built around the main modulator type in the Surge VST.
 It is an LFO with various shapes including two random modes and a step sequencer.
-The amplitude of its output is scaled by a DADHSR envelope generator.
+The amplitude of its output is scaled by a DAHDSR envelope generator.

 The [Surge XT manual](../manual-xt/#lfos) has some more info on each LFO shape, though the display of the module itself will most likely tell you what you want to know.